ThePaavero/RepoCreator/README.md

 RepoCreator
 =========

-Quickly create a git workflow on your server
+Quickly create a project with automated git workflow on your server

 Version
 ----

-0.5
+0.2

 What does it do?
 -----------